 Cover pot and turn off heat.
 Set timer for 5 minutes.
 Do not lift the lid until the timer goes off.

 While eggs are poaching, remove baking sheet from oven and on a serving plate, place mushrooms top side down and top each with 2 slices of Canadian bacon.

 When timer goes off, remove the eggs with a slotted spoon and set onto prepared mushroom and bacon.

 If a large enough lid is not available to cover poaching eggs, cover pot securely with aluminum foil.

-This Mushroom Eggs Benedict recipe is gluten free, dairy free and vegetarian.
+This Mushroom Eggs Benedict recipe is gluten free.